 1. Visit the Federal Motor Carrier Safety Administration Site

 The easiest way to be sure who you are talking to is to look the company up on the FMCSA site.
-This site will show you a snapshot of the information about the company and tell you their USDOT number as well as their MC/MX number.
-This is a good way to be sure that a company is in good standing with their licenses as well.
+This site will show you a snapshot of the information about the company.
+It will also tell you their USDOT number as well as their MC/MX number.
+This is how to know that a company is in good standing with its licenses as well.

 In the information that is listed in the snapshot will be a line that says what type of entity the entry is for.
 This will be “carrier” or “broker”.
 This is the fastest way to know for sure what kind of company you are dealing with and what to expect from their services.
 Companies can also be a broker and have a carrier business under the same name, and this will be indicated by their name appearing twice in the search results.
 The carrier will have one business name and the brokerage another in most cases.

-If you have questions about the DOT number, you can always verify this information with the DOT number on the windshield of a truck.
+If you have questions about the DOT number, verify this information with the DOT number on the truck windshield.
 If someone has shown up at your home to pick up your vehicle and you do not think that they are the right entity or that they might be running a scam, you can use this number to check on their information.

 2. Auto Shipping Brokers Will Have a Lack of Information

-One of the biggest indicators that a company might not be a carrier and is instead a broker is that they will not have detailed information to offer you.
-They might say that they will have to check on this information, or they might not be able to provide documentation to show insurance and other licensing without delay.
+One of the biggest indicators that a company might not be a carrier but a broker is that they will not have detailed information to offer you.
+They might say that they will have to check on this information.
+They might also not be able to provide documentation to show insurance and other licensing without delay.
 This is usually because they are going back to the carrier to get this information for you.

-You might also want to inquire as to whether or not the company that you are speaking with has its own fleet or not.
+You might want to inquire if the company that you are speaking with has its own fleet or not.
 This can tell you a lot about who you are talking to and help you figure out if the business is a broker only or if they also have their own carrier company associated with the brokerage.
 Companies that tell you that they do not have their own fleet are always brokers.

 3. Car Transport Brokers Cannot Provide Detailed Quotes For Auto Transport

 This is one of the biggest stumbling blocks that can impact work with a broker.
 If you have a specialty need of some kind or you are shipping a classic car or an oversized vehicle, you might need to arrange special details for your transport job.
-The broker might not be able to do this for you, and if you are not getting straight or clear answers, you might want to move on to working with a carrier directly.
+The broker might not be able to do this for you.
+Also, if you aren’t getting clear answers, you might want to move on to working with a carrier directly.

 Brokers are often allowed to offer basic contracts without a lot of special care.
-This is a big red flag that the company that you are talking to is a broker and not a carrier.
-This might not matter if you are just contracting a simple trip for a regular daily driver, but it can be a big issue if you have special care instructions that need to be followed for your vehicle.
+This is a big red flag that the company you are talking to is a broker and not a carrier.
+This might not matter if you are just contracting a simple trip for a regular daily driver.
+Nevertheless, it can be an issue if you have special care instructions for your vehicle.

-Many brokers will tell you that they cannot promise to provide certain things for your needs or that they will have to ask for management approval for special considerations.
+Many brokers will tell you that they cannot promise to provide certain things for your needs.
+They can also say that they will have to ask for management approval for special considerations.
 This is usually a clear sign that you are dealing with a broker.
-This might not be the right answer for your needs, or you might need to look for a broker that deals specifically with your kind of car.
+This might not be the right answer for your needs.
+You might therefore need to look for a broker that deals specifically with your kind of car.

 Is it Bad to Work With a Broker for Auto Transport?

 There are actually some advantages to working with a broker.
-As stated before, they might provide easier access to a call center for basic questions, and some of them are very responsive about getting quotes to you.
-Brokers are trained middlemen, and they are often very good at breaking down information so that you can understand it better.
+As stated before, they might provide easier access to a call center for basic questions.
+Also, some of them are very responsive about getting quotes to you.
+Brokers are trained middlemen.
+They are also often very good at breaking down information so that you can understand it better.
 This might be really useful for your needs if you have never shipped a car anywhere before.

-Brokers can also sometimes find you a good deal or help you to get your car onto a trailer that is almost full to save a little cash.
-This can be a big help if you have simple needs and are on a tight timeframe for pickup and delivery.
+Brokers can sometimes find you a good deal or get your car a trailer that’s almost full to save cash.
+This can help if you have simple needs and are on a tight timeframe for pickup and delivery.
 There are lots of reasons that a broker can be a good choice for your auto shipping plans.

-The downsides to a broker often come into play if you need any specific hauling items cared for along the way.
-For example, classic cars might need to be hauled in an enclosed trailer, and the broker might not be able to promise this.
+The downsides to a broker come into play if you need any specific hauling items cared for along the way.
+For example, classic cars might need to be hauled in an enclosed trailer.
+Moreover, the broker might not be able to promise this.
 You might also not be sure that you are going to be able to get the pickup dates or drop-off location details sorted out satisfactorily with the broker.

-Having a middleman in between you and the carrier can be very complicated and not always very beneficial unless your shipping needs are very basic.
-You will have to decide if you think that your broker of choice can handle this kind of special care.
+Having a middleman in between you and the carrier can be very complicated.
+Therefore, it is not always very beneficial unless your shipping needs are very basic.
+You will have to decide if you think your broker of choice can handle this kind of special care.
 There is nothing worse than being promised special treatment that is necessary for your car and then finding out that this information was not relayed to your carrier company.

-You will need to remember that once you sign a contract, you cannot force the carrier to change the way that they are going to transport your car.
-This is why you need to be sure of what you are signing and positive that the shipping contract that you have agreed to is what you want.
+Remember that once you sign a contract, you cannot force the carrier to change the way they transport your car.
+This is why you need to be sure of what contract you are signing.
+Also, be positive that the shipping contract that you have agreed to is what you want.
 Working with a broker can make this part of the process more complex and not always better.

 Recognizing a Broker For Auto Transport is Easy

 At the end of the day, most brokers are willing to say that they are brokers.
 You should not have to guess about whether or not the business that you are speaking with is a broker.
-If you feel like you are not sure about the information that you are being given, you can look the company up online.
-You should always feel confident in the company that is going to transport your vehicle, and if you are getting uncomfortable with the interactions you are having with them, you are within your rights to move on.
+If you are not sure about the information that you are being given, you can look the company up online.
+You should always feel confident in the company that is going to transport your vehicle.
+Also if you are getting uncomfortable with your interactions with them, you are within your rights to move on.

-Making sure that you have the right contract for your car shipping needs is important, and if you have special requirements for your car’s transport, you might want to avoid brokerages.
-There are some reasons that these entities can be a big help for your car shipping needs, but they are not a perfect solution in all cases.
+Making sure that you have the right contract for your car shipping needs is important.
+Also, if you have special requirements for your car’s transport, you might want to avoid brokerages.
+There are some reasons that these entities can be a big help for your car shipping needs.
+Nevertheless, remember that they are not a perfect solution in all cases.